nasiroudin/tax-calculator/README.md

 - Used Dapper as ORM
 - Testing using NSubstitute and NUnit
 - InMemory Cache to cache configuration data
+- Makefile with Github Actions for Build Automation

 ## Endpoints